sublimator/ripple-lib-java-sucks/README.md

 SField const sfExpiration        = make::one(&sfExpiration,        STI_UINT32, 10, "Expiration");
 ```

-LedgerSequence is just a standard number, mapping naturally to std::uint32_t in
+`LedgerSequence` is just a standard number, mapping naturally to std::uint32_t in
 C++ or a long in Java (which has no unsigned integer)

-`Flags` is a little more interesting, it packs in a bunch of per TransactionType
+`Flags` is a little more interesting; it packs in a bunch of per `TransactionType`
 boolean options into an erstwhile `32 unsigned int`.
 These options have [symbolic names](https://github.com/ripple/ripple
 d/blob/1a7eafb6993f95c4d34e00669a70c8dd4ec0c9ba/src/ripple/module/data/protocol/TxFlags.h#L70):